-Standard: Cybersecurity L1.NI.C.03 Compare various security measures, considering trade-offs between the usability and security of a computing system.
-Clarification Statement: Level 1: Security measures may include physical security tokens, two-factor authentication, and biometric verification, but choosing security measures involves tradeoffs between the usability and security of the system.
+Standard: L1.NI.C.03 Compare various security measures, considering trade-offs between the usability and security of a computing system.

+Cybersecurity Level 1: Security measures may include physical security tokens, two-factor authentication, and biometric verification, but choosing security measures involves tradeoffs between the usability and security of the system.
 The needs of users and the sensitivity of data determine the level of security implemented.
-Students might discuss computer security policies in place at the local level that present a tradeoff between usability and security, such as a web filter that prevents access to many educational sites but keeps the campus network safe.
+Students might discuss computer security policies in place at the local level that present a tradeoff between usability and security policies in place at the local level that present a tradeoff between usability and security such as a web filter that prevents access to many educational site weeps the campus network safe.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES CV12.2.1, CV12.3.3, CV12.5.2 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELI CV12.2.1, CV12.3.3, CV12.5.2 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH